W11 photos received from LENRIA- thanks, dear friends!

 6) As always the most complete list of news is by Sam Hansson

-8) Andrea Rossi about his strategy
+8) Andrea Rossi about his strategy7) Excellent diversified comments here:

 October 18th, 2015 at 7:26 AM